Methods

 The Life of a Disciple

-Covers fundamental topics concerning the life of a disciple.
-These themes are structured to guide a disciple's journey from singleness to marriage, from family to societal relationships.
+Covers foundational topics for the life of a disciple.
+These topics are designed to guide a disciple’s journey from singleness to marriage, from family life to engagement in society.